jiffyclub/cext23/README.md

 In this mode you write a Python file that describes your extension: what headers to include, what C code to build with, what libraries to link with, what functions are part of your interface, etc.
+The file is plain Python, but does contain C code in strings.
 CFFI uses that Python to create a C file with your Python-C interface defined and then compiles that into a library file that you can import into Python.
 Check out the example CFFI-build file